KevinGoodsell/rootless-containers/01-user-namespace/README.md

-Namespaces come in several flavors (see `namespaces(7)`), but unprivileged users can't create namespaces of any flavor other than "user", unless they create a user namespaces at the same time, and receive the privileges granted by doing so.
+Namespaces come in several flavors (see `namespaces(7)`), but unprivileged users can't create namespaces of any flavor other than "user", unless they create a user namespace at the same time, and receive the privileges granted by doing so.

 The first example program runs a program (specified on the command line) in a new user namespace.
-If no extra arguments are given, it instead prints its capabilities so we can see the effect of the new user namespace.
+If no extra arguments are given, it instead prints its capabilities, so we can see the effect of the new user namespace.

 Since there are no uid mappings yet, running the `id` program shows that we're nobody inside the namespace:

-    $ ./example01 id
+    $ python3 example01.py id
     uid=65534(nobody) gid=65534(nogroup) groups=65534(nogroup)

 Apparent file owners are affected in the same way, all files become owned by
 nobody:

-    $ ./example01 ls -l example01.c /etc/passwd
+    $ python3 example01.py ls -l example01.py /etc/passwd
-    -rw-r--r-- 1 nobody nogroup 2758 Apr 29 18:14 /etc/passwd
+    -rw-r--r-- 1 nobody nogroup 2940 Jun 19  2023 /etc/passwd
-    -rw-r--r-- 1 nobody nogroup  824 Jun  2 11:35 example01.c
+    -rw-r--r-- 1 nobody nogroup  564 Mar 14 20:08 example01.py

 Running without arguments shows that we have a full set of effective and permitted capabilities:

-    $ ./example01
+    $ python3 example01.py
     Capabilities: =ep

 You don't need to know how to interpret the `=ep`, just know that it means the process effectively has all capabilities.
 However, if we run getpcaps to see the process capabilities we'll see something different:

-    $ ./example01 getpcaps 0
+    $ python3 example01.py getpcaps 0
     0: =

 This is because the execve syscall that is used to run a different program